vector-index-bench/vibe/README.md

 ### Adding a new method to the benchmark

-VIBE is an on-going effort and we actively welcome new additions to the benchmarks.
+VIBE is an on-going effort and we welcome new additions that fit the benchmark's [scope](#scope).

 See the [new method guide](docs/NEW_METHOD.md).
 In short, add your algorithm in the folder `vibe/algorithms/{METHOD}/` by providing: